 Her research in plant ecology focuses on the paleoecology of fire-dominated ecosystems and on the conservation of native plant communities in northeastern Iowa.

-I am dedicated to protecting and restoring the ecological heritage of northeastern Iowa.
-When I am not in the classroom or working on research, it is likely that you will find me working on land stewardship projects at Luther College, in Decorah city parks, state and county preserves, and at Seed Savers Exchange Heritage Farm.
-You can read more about my thoughts about land stewardship in Ecological Restoration: Making Space for the Wild.
+She is actively engaged in land stewardship projects at Luther College, in Decorah city parks, state and county preserves, and at Seed Savers Exchange Heritage Farm.
+You can read more about her thoughts in Ecological Restoration: Making Space for the Wild.